Ludwig Franzisket

-Ludwig Franzisket (born 26 June 1917 in Düsseldorf – died 23 November 1988 in Münster) was a German World War II Luftwaffe fighter ace.
+Ludwig Franzisket (26 June 1917 – 23 November 1988) was a German Luftwaffe military aviator and wing commander during World War II.
+As a fighter ace, he is credited with 43 aerial victories claimed in over 500 combat missions.
 A flying ace or fighter ace is a military aviator credited with shooting down five or more enemy aircraft during aerial combat.
-He scored all of his 43 victories against the Western Allies in over 500 combat missions whilst flying the Messerschmitt Bf 109.
+He claimed all his aerial victories over the Western Allies while flying the Messerschmitt Bf 109.
 He was also a recipient of the Knight's Cross of the Iron Cross.
 After the war, he became a professor and director of the Westfälisches Museum für Naturkunde.